 Apply this paint using a good-quality synthetic brush.
 Yes, brushes matter.
 Two coats of paint are recommended for a durable finish with a 20-30-day cure time.
 CLICK HERE to learn more about how to use Silk All-In-One Mineral Paint and get my honest review.

 STEP 7: I used Dixie Belle’s easy-peasy spray wax to seal the wood on this project.
 This wax is the easiest wax you’ll ever work with.
-Spray it on and buff it with a soft cotton cloth to get a silky-smooth finish.
+Spray it on and buff it with a soft cotton cloth for a silky-smooth finish.
 Multiple coats can be applied after each application has dried.
 I love the feel of wax on furniture and especially love that it doesn’t change the look of the farmhouse feel the wood has on these bar stools.

-Plant Stand | Bar Stool Makeover Treasures
+Plant Stand | Kitchen Island Bar Stools Ideas

-Also, I’m sure they will be used for additional seating when my Grands visit.
 I can hear the argument now over who gets what color.
 Oh, the joys of being a kid again. 🙂

 Thanks for joining me today.
 I hope you have enjoyed this DIY project because I sure did.
 It does my heart good to know the stools will be used to hold living and breathing life now.